MicrosoftDocs/azure-devops-docs/docs/pipelines/customize-pipeline.md

 The previous example uses [Runtime parameters](process/runtime-parameters.md) to configure whether the pipeline succeeds or fails.
 When manually running the pipeline, you can set the value of the `succeed` parameter.
 The second `script` step in the first job of the pipeline evaluates the `succeed` parameter and only runs when `succeed` is set to false.

 The second job in the pipeline has a dependency on the first job and only runs if the first job fails.
-The second job uses the Azure DevOps REST API [Work Items - Create](/rest/api/azure/devops/wit/work-items/create) command to create a bug.
+The second job uses the Azure DevOps API [az boards work-item create](/cli/azure/boards/work-item#az-boards-work-item-create) command to create a bug.

 ::: moniker-end